Artifact

 Acquisition in 2010

-Associated Content was an open content platform that allowed individuals to publish user-created content across various formats, including text, video, audio, and images.
-The platform facilitated participation in the content economy by connecting content producers with consumers, partners, and advertisers.
-Users could easily discover content organized into broad categories such as education, automotive, and technology, or visit individual content producers' pages.
-With millions of monthly views, Associated Content became a significant player in the online publishing landscape before being acquired by Yahoo in 2010.
+Associated Content was an open content platform that allowed individuals to publish a diverse range of user-generated content, including text, video, audio, and images, on any topic.
+The platform facilitated connections between content creators, consumers, and advertisers, making it easy for users to discover content organized into broad categories such as education, automotive, and technology.
+With millions of views each month, Associated Content served a global audience, catering to both content producers and brands.
+The company was acquired by Yahoo in 2010, marking a significant development in its operational trajectory.

 Citizen Sports